In this episode…

 Bill Gervasi: I did not.
 You are right.

 Noah Bolmer: Let’s go back to that first time.
 What was it like?
-What did you cover with a prospective council that first time?
+What did you cover with a prospective counsel that first time?
 Did you feel prepared?
 Were you anxious?
 What did they do right, and what did they do wrong?

 Bill Gervasi: The first one was like hitting the runway at 100 miles an hour for sure.
 The case went to Washington, D.C., and I ended up testifying before the ITC and so forth.
 It was a major case.
 I think I worked on that case for 11 months.